al6x/pl0t/api/deno/readme.md

     deno run https://raw.githubusercontent.com/al6x/pl0t/main/api/deno/play.ts > play.html

-It generates the `play.html` notebook page, that could be opened locally, or shared on any site.
+It generates the `play.html` notebook page, that could be used locally, or shared on any site.

 The code: